 No earlier than completing the 42 semester credit hours required by the degree plan and no later than 63 semester credit hours into the doctoral program, a student proceeds to the doctoral field examinations, a sequence of three written sections as well as one oral section.
 The examining committee, composed of three regular members of the faculty, oversees definition and preparation of the three examination fields within the guidelines established by the program.

 Fields from at least two of the three areas in the program (Aesthetic Studies, History of Ideas, or Studies in Literature) should be presented.
 Students with a stated concentration (HUAS, HUHI, or HUSL) must present two fields from that area to demonstrate competence in their area of specialization.
 The fields themselves should be broadly conceived research and teaching fields rather than narrow topics.
 These fields (and their accompanying reading lists) may complement one another but may not substantively overlap, and at least one must be dedicated to study of an issue or topic over a period of two hundred years or more.

-By the 51st semester credit hour in the doctoral program, the student submits to the School's Associate Dean for Graduate Studies a form listing the three exam fields and their respective supervisors, signed by each committee member.
+No later than the 51st semester credit hour in the doctoral program, students should submit to the School's Associate Dean for Graduate Studies a form listing the three exam fields and their respective supervisors, signed by each committee member.
 Students are encouraged to submit this form as soon as is practical, since doing so officially marks academic progress toward the degree.
 The Associate Dean must certify that the fields fall within the general parameters established by the program before sending them on to the office of the University's Dean of Graduate Studies.